sassoftware/saspy/saspy/doc/source/configuration.rst

 omruser - *not suggested*  [Required but PROMTED for at runtime]
-    If blank the user will be prompted for at runtime omrpw    - **really not suggested** [Required but PROMTED for at runtime] If blank (which itought to be) the password will be prompted for at runtime encoding  -
+    If blank the user will be prompted for at runtime omrpw    - **really not suggested** [Required but PROMTED for at runtime] If blank (which it ought to be) the password will be prompted for at runtime encoding  -
     This is the python encoding value that matches the SAS session encoding of the IOM server you are connecting to The python encoding values can be found here: `encodings-and-unicode <https://docs.python.org/3.5/library/codecs.html#encodings-and-unicode>`_
-    The three most common SAS encoings, UTF8, LATIN1 and WLATIN1 which are the defaults for running SAS in Unicode, on Unix, and on Windows, respectivly, map to these python encoding values: utf8, latin1 and windows-1252, respectivly.
+    The three most common SAS encodings, UTF8, LATIN1 and WLATIN1 which are the defaults for running SAS in Unicode, on Unix, and on Windows, respectivly, map to these python encoding values: utf8, latin1 and windows-1252, respectivly.

 .. code:: ipython3